freesoft/detox_bot/README.md

 ## How to Use

+Three ways to.
+From using existing Heroku instance to run it locally as usual Python program.

 ### Easy difficulty way : Pre-deployed instance on Heroku

-For functionality testing, I've deployed simple webapp as Docker image on (https://detox-uiuc-cs410.herokuapp.com/)[https://detox-uiuc-cs410.herokuapp.com/]
+For functionality testing, I've deployed simple webapp as Docker image on (https://uiuc-cs410-detox.herokuapp.com)[https://uiuc-cs410-detox.herokuapp.com]
 Just open one or two of them, annd try multi chat.
 See how it works.
 For any toxic chat that Detox recoginze, the messsage will be displayed in red with "toxic" prefix.